-Visit the WWT landing page for an overview of what AAS WorldWide Telescope is and why you might want to use it.
+Visit the WWT landing page for an overview of what WorldWide Telescope is and why you might want to use it.

 The original conception of the WorldWide Telescope project dates back to at least 2002, when legendary database researcher Jim Gray envisioned a system to organize the world’s astronomical imagery in the same way that his Terraserver project was organizing imagery of the Earth.
 Jim’s tragic disappearance at sea in 2007 spurred his colleagues at Microsoft Research (MSR) to launch an undertaking to turn his dream into a reality, recruiting 3D graphics expert and astronomy enthusiast Jonathan Fay to lead the software development in collaboration with professional educators and astronomers like Harvard professor Alyssa Goodman.

 The WWT Windows client was first publicly demonstrated in February 2008 at a TED conference.
 Just a year later, the first edition of WWT as a web application was released.
 In the ensuing years at MSR, the WWT system acquired many now-familiar features, delighted millions of planetarium-goers, expanded its scope to areas such as earth and planetary science, and reached millions of downloads and active users.

 In 2014, reorganizations within MSR left the WorldWide Telescope project looking for a new institutional home.
 Microsoft made the bold decision to take the project to open-source, transferring the project intellectual property to the .NET Foundation and releasing the source code on GitHub under the permissive MIT License.
 With support from the National Science Foundation, a task force convened to chart a new course for the project.